 Dr. Andrew Myrtue joined NMC in 2020.
 He earned his medical degree from Uniformed Services University of the Health Sciences and performed his residency in orthopaedic surgery at Dartmouth-Hitchcock Medical Center.
-He is retiring from the military after a 30-year career in the US Air Force, also having worked as a general orthopaedic surgeon in a small to medium-sized community hospital setting.
+He retired from the military after a 30-year career in the US Air Force, having worked most recently as a general orthopaedic surgeon in a small to medium-sized community hospital setting.
 His current practice focuses on joint replacement, arthroscopy and sports medicine, hand surgery, and the treatment of fractures.

 Dr. Myrtue is passionate about the personal side of providing care to patients.
 “Despite new technology, new surgical techniques, breakthroughs in treatment, there will never be a substitute for the personal connection between provider and patient, and I will always make that a priority in my practice,” he said.